moritzshore/rswap/README.md

 ## References  <a name="ref"></a>

 [1] Van Dam, J. Field-Scale Water Flow and Solute Transport: SWAP Model Concepts, Parameter Estimation, and Case Studies.
 Ph.D.
-Thesis, Wageningen University, Wageningen, The Netherlands, 2000.
+Thesis, Wageningen University, Wageningen, The Netherlands, 2000. <a name="1"></a>

 ##